Stacy De Coster

 Bio

-Stacy De Coster is Professor of Sociology, Assistant Head/Director of Undergraduate Programs, Chair of the American Sociological Association’s Crime, Law, and Deviance section, and a member of the Academy of Outstanding Teachers.
-She currently serves on editorial boards for Criminology, Society & Mental Health, and Social Currents and has served previously on the board for Journal of Research in Crime & Delinquency.
+Stacy De Coster is Professor of Sociology and Criminology and is a member of the Academy of Outstanding Teachers.
+She is Past Chair of the Crime, Law, and Deviance section of the American Sociological Association and serves on editorial boards for Criminology, Journal of Research in Crime & Delinquency, and Society & Mental Health.

-Dr. De Coster researches and teaches in the areas of gender and crime, juvenile delinquency, racialized social control, intersectionalities and violence, and gendered victimization.
-Her research agenda focuses specifically on extending theories of offending by drawing on work in feminist sociology, sociology of race and ethnicity, sociology of mental health, sociology of family, and social psychology.
-Her main streams of research focus on: (1) analyzing patterns of offending across gender, race, poverty, and intersectional inequalities; (2) understanding the conditions and processes through which inequality, communities, families, and peers influence adolescent identities, emotions, well-being, and behaviors; and (3) applying core insights from criminological theories to diverse phenomenon, including mental health, sexual harassment, and intimate partner violence.
+Dr. De Coster researches and teaches in the areas of gender and crime, juvenile delinquency, intersectionalities and violence, and gendered victimization.
+Her main streams of research focus on: (1) theorizing and analyzing patterns of offending, punishment, and victimization across gender, race, poverty, and intersectional inequalities; (2) articulating how inequality, community and family life, identities, emotions, and well-being coalesce to inform offending, victimization, and post-incarceration reentry experiences; and (3) applying core insights from criminological and intersectionality theories to diverse phenomenon, including juvenile delinquency, intimate partner violence, mental health, sexual harassment, and reentry.

-Dr. De Coster’s research has been published in criminology journals (Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, Theoretical Criminology, and Feminist Criminology), sociology journals (Sociological Perspectives, Sociological Quarterly, and Work and Occupations), interdisciplinary journals (Youth & Society and Journal of Youth and Adolescence), and book volumes and series.
+Dr. De Coster’s research has been published in criminology journals (Annual Review of Criminology, Criminology, Journal of Research in Crime and Delinquency, Justice Quarterly, Theoretical Criminology, and Feminist Criminology), sociology journals (Sociological Perspectives, Sociological Quarterly, and Work and Occupations), interdisciplinary journals (Youth & Society and Journal of Youth and Adolescence), and book volumes and series.

 Teaching and Research Interests